leonardop56/EPICODE/README.md

-This repository includes folders organized by the various modules of the EPICODE Data Analyst course: Excel, SQL, Python, Google Looker, Power BI.
+This repository includes folders organized by the various modules of the EPICODE Data Analyst bootcamp: Excel, SQL, Python, Google Looker, Power BI.